top of page

 8. Analyse the Pricing Structure

-• Free and open-source
+• First, Free and open-source

-• Subscription-based
+• Moreover, Subscription-based

-• One-time payment or freemium model
+• Lastly, a one- payment or a freemium model.

 Why Choose 2D Game Development for Mobile Games?

-1. Faster and Cost-Effective Development
+1. First, faster and Cost-Effective Development

 • 2D games need fewer assets and simpler mechanics.